Understanding gravitationally induced decoherence parameters in neutrino oscillations using a microscopic quantum mechanical model: Results

 ~\\ In the context of the Lindblad equation the phenomenological models with constant decoherence parameters $\gamma_{ij}$ in matter can be identified with a model where the Lindblad operator is chosen to be the neutrino Hamiltonian in vacuum, whereas the model presented here chooses the full neutrino Hamiltonian as the Lindblad operator.
 If we restrict to the vacuum case both models obviously agree but deviate in the matter case.
-From the point of view of the gravitational environment it is not very obvious why the thermal gravitational background should only couple to the vacuum energy of the neutrino even if a non-vanishing matter density is present. \\ A further consequence of this is that bounds on decoherence effects of neutrino detectors that have been derived using the PQD models can only constrain $\eta$ in the vacuum case.
+From the point of view of the gravitational environment it is not very obvious why the thermal gravitational background should only couple to the vacuum energy of the neutrino even if a non-vanishing matter density is present. \\ A further consequence of this is that bounds on decoherence effects of neutrino detectors that have been derived using the PQD models can only constrain $\eta$ in the vacuum case or in the case of a single layer with constant density.
 Although there are upper limits on the gamma parameters from neutrino experiments where matter effects are negligible, such as the results of the MINOS+T2K data \cite{minos_t2k}, the baselines and neutrino energies of such experiments allow a vacuum treatment of neutrino oscillations.
 However, in \cite{minos_t2k}, they fit the data assuming three scenarios which are not fully compatible with our choice of parameters.
-Therefore, we can not directly translate current upper limits on the gammas into upper limits on our parameters. \\ For the matter case a further sensitivity analysis is needed because the deviations in the oscillation probabilities predicted when using the PQD model with a decoherence parameter independent of the matter density or the one presented here (GQD) is a measurable effect as can be seen in figure \ref{fig:devDecosConstGamma}, where the constant $\gamma_{ij}$ were chosen to be equal to the decoherence parameters in the GQD model in vacuum such that the (PQD) and the (GQD) model perfectly match in the vacuum case.
-From the corresponding oscillograms in figure \ref{fig:devDecosConstGamma2} it becomes visible that the probabilities can deviate by up to $10\%$ for $\eta= 10^{-8}$ s and $T=0.9 K$.
+At the same time, the KamLAND \cite{DeRomeri:2023dht} detector configuration allows for a treatment with a single layer of constant density (the Earth crust).
+Additionally, the energy range of its neutrino beam makes the standard assumptions used in PQD models reliable for constraining the parameters of the GQD model. \\ For the matter case with multiple layers of different densities a further sensitivity analysis is needed because the deviations in the oscillation probabilities predicted when using the PQD model with a decoherence parameter independent of the matter density or the one presented here (GQD) is a measurable effect as can be seen in Fig.~\ref{fig:devDecosConstGamma}, where the constant $\gamma_{ij}$ were chosen to be equal to the decoherence parameters in the GQD model in vacuum such that the (PQD) and the (GQD) model perfectly match in the vacuum case.
+From the corresponding oscillograms in Fig.~\ref{fig:devDecosConstGamma2} it becomes visible that the probabilities can deviate by up to $10\%$ for $\eta= 10^{-8}\,\mathrm{s}$ and $T=0.9 \,\mathrm{K}$.

 ~\\ Figure \ref{fig:devDecosConstGamma2} shows the difference in neutrino oscillation probabilities for the PGD and GQD models in Earth as a function of the neutrino energy and cosine zenith.
 Up-going events have $\cos\theta_Z = -1$.
 The choice of the $\eta$ value matches the PQD $\gamma_{ij}$ values in vacuum near to bounds.
 As it can be seen, differences up to $10\%$ can be observed, highlighting the different energy behaviour of the two models which arise with matter effects.
 It follows that the model considered here can be independently constrained with respect to the PQD model by neutrino telescopes optimised for the GeV energy range, such as KM3NeT/ORCA \cite{km3net_loi}.